htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 :index:`for flocking<single: for flocking; configuration>`

 The simplest flocking configuration sets a few configuration variables.
-If jobs from machine A are to flock to pool B, then in machine A’s configuration, set the following configuration variables:
+If jobs from machine A are to flock to pool B, then in machine A's configuration, set the following configuration variables:

  ``FLOCK_TO`` :index:`FLOCK_TO`